simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 - `/opt/ml/output/data/`: the output data
 - `/opt/ml/output/tensorboard/`: the tensorboard
 - `/opt/ml/checkpoints/`: the checkpoints
-able of Contents

-    Index
-    Overview
-    Project struscture
-    Dataset
-        Original dataset
-        Our dataset
-            Mask images preparation
-            Json annotations preparation
-    Training on Sagemaker
-        Sagemaker overview
-        Using Sagemaker notebooks
-        Start a taining job from sagemaker a notebook Preparation of the data on s3
-            Push the Docker image to ECR
-            start the training j
 ### Preparation of the data on s3

 The training job will download the model and the dataset from s3, so we need to make some bucket and upload what is needed.